colorvamp/carto.on/README.md

 -----------
 Class for cube layers.

 TO-DO
 -----

 Features I would like to add.

 - [x] Render Cartodb templates (mapnick)
-- [ ] When modify sql or cartocss in a cartodb layer update ilayer
+- [x] When modify sql or cartocss in a cartodb layer update ilayer
-- [ ] toString and toJson methods in cartoon
+- [x] toJson methods in cartoon
-- [ ] Archive -> Export map
+- [x] Archive -> Export map
 - [ ] Archive -> Import config
+- [ ] When adding or modifying object to layer, update ilayer for exporting
 - [x] Layer -> Add layer
 - [ ] View -> Option for zooming
 - [x] Delete Objects on supr keypress